hapax/hapax.github.io/assets/chuzenji.md

 The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and seems defined by its proximity to other things than by any properties of its own.
-Its chief attraction is the eponymous buddhist temple and its large statue of Kannon, the goddess of mercy.
+Its chief attraction is the eponymous buddhist temple and its statue of Kannon, the goddess of mercy.
 But the scattering of tumbledown hotels, souvenir shops, It gives the lake a sleepy, deteriorating crust of tumbledown hotels,